 Gordie Howe became the NHL’s all-time leading scorer on Jan.
 16, 1960, in the Detroit Red Wings’ 3-1 win over the Chicago Blackhawks.
 His goal and assist gave him 947 career points to put him ahead of Montreal Canadiens’ legend Maurice Richard.
 He remained the league’s greatest scorer until Wayne Gretzky broke his mark of 1,850 points in 1989.

 On the same night, Bronco Horvath extended his point-scoring streak to 10 straight games with a goal in the Boston Bruins’ 8-2 loss at the Canadiens.

-Bobby Hull had his second four-goal night of the season, on Jan.
-16, 1966, but the Blackhawks still lose 6-5 to the New York Rangers.
-This was the 17th hat trick of his remarkable career and he became the first player in franchise history to score 300 goals.
+Bobby Hull had his second four-goal night of the season on Jan.
+16, 1966, but the Blackhawks still lost 6-5 to the New York Rangers.
+This was the 17th hat trick of his remarkable career as he became the first player in franchise history to score 300 goals.

 The Great Eights

 Eight was the number of the day over the years.
 On Jan.
 16, 1975, the Los Angeles Kings tied an NHL record with their eighth straight road with a 4-1 win in Boston.
 Appropriately, eight years later, on Jan.
 16, 1983, rookie goaltender Bob Froese recorded his first career shutout as the Philadelphia Flyers tied the Kings’ record by beating the Rangers 4-1 in New York.

 From teams who won eight road games in a row to the man who eventually became known as “The Great Eight.”
 On Jan.
 16, 2006, Alex Ovechkin continued to dazzle during his rookie season by scoring one of the most memorable goals in league history.